 Video length: 12 minutes

 During the 1930s, hundreds of thousands of Jewish refugees tried to escape Europe and immigrate to the United States, but not everyone was successful.
-As the German government started to restrict the ability of Jews to earn a living, to own property, and to go to school it became difficult to leave, and challenging to find a country willing to accept them.
-This video can be used in a classroom with students.
+As the German government started to restrict the ability of Jews to earn a living, own property, and go to school, it became difficult to leave.
+It was also challenging to find a country willing to accept them.
+This video is appropriate for classroom use.

 Video length: 11 minutes

 Antisemitism is the prejudice against or hatred of Jews.
-By incorporating the long history of antisemitism into your study of the Holocaust, students learn the Holocaust didn’t occur within a vacuum but it was the culmination of centuries of anti-Jewish actions and prejudices.
-Learning about antisemitism helps students recognize that European Jews in the 1930s and 1940s did not do anything to deserve being targeted and also helps students identify and reject antisemitic stereotypes today.
+By incorporating the long history of antisemitism into your study of the Holocaust, students learn the Holocaust didn’t occur within a vacuum but was the culmination of centuries of anti-Jewish actions and prejudices.
+Learning about antisemitism helps students understand why European Jews in the 1930s and 1940s were targeted, as well as identify and reject antisemitic stereotypes today.

 Video length: 9 minutes

-Providing writing prompts helps students respond to survivor testimony more meaningfully.
+This video provides strategies and sample writing prompts that help students respond to survivor testimony more meaningfully.